AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/add-assets.md

    ![chlimage_1-212](assets/chlimage_1-212.png)
 -->

 1. Um einen laufenden Upload abzubrechen, klicken Sie auf „Schließen“ (`X`) neben der Fortschrittsleiste.
-Wenn Sie den Upload abbrechen, löscht AEM Assets den teilweise hochgeladenen Teil des Assets.
+When you cancel the upload operation, [!DNL Assets] deletes the partially uploaded portion of the asset.

-   Wenn Sie den Upload abbrechen, bevor die Dateien hochgeladen sind, unterbricht AEM Assets den Upload der aktuellen Datei und aktualisiert den Inhalt.
+   If you cancel the upload operation before the files are uploaded, [!DNL Assets] stops uploading the current file and refreshes the content.
 Dateien, die bereits hochgeladen wurden, werden jedoch nicht gelöscht.

 <!-- #ENGCHECK do we support pausing?
 I couldn't get pause to show with 1.5GB upload....
 If not, this should be removed#